joshuabootcamp/Project1josh/README.md

 What aspect of security do load balancers protect? ddos attack and being overloaded What is the advantage of a jump box? this allow for securce conncetion to network via encrpytion keys as jumpbox only has acsess to the web

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the security rules and system users.
-- _TODO: What does Filebeat watch for? filebeat moniter logs data
+- What does Filebeat watch for? filebeat moniter logs data
-- _TODO: What does Metricbeat records? logs and data with them
+- What does Metricbeat records? logs and data with them

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.